Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Background

 The Royal Commission into Aboriginal Deaths in Custody (RCIADIC) emphasised that further research was needed to understand the complex inter-relational factors that influence alcohol and other drug (AOD) use among Aboriginal communities.
 Particularly, the link between AOD and violent crime was complex and unclear, with research bodies often using questionable methodologies to draw connections between the two.
-Therefore, it was crucial for research bodies to conduct diverse and Aboriginal community-lead research to avoid stigmatisation and misrepresentation of these issues.
+Therefore, it is crucial for research bodies to conduct diverse and Aboriginal community-lead research to avoid stigmatisation and misrepresentation of these issues.

 Home